 I also call this recipe Can-Can Chili because if worse comes to worse, and you don’t have time, you can just omit the vegetables and make it with cans only.
 That’s how we prepared it when we were saving money road tripping with the crock-pot last fall (you can go here to get other crock-pot road trip-friendly recipes).

-- 1 lb. of ground beef, ground chicken, chicken, turkey, optional (I usually make this vegetarian though)
+- 1 lb. of ground beef, ground chicken, chicken, turkey, or meat substitute, optional (I usually make this vegetarian though)

 - 1-26oz. can of spaghetti sauce, optional if you want it saucier